 The 2020s – immersion in the virtual world

 From simple dots on a pale screen to hyperrealistic 3D landscapes, passing through colored pixels.
-Thanks to technological developments, the history of video games is increasingly immersing players in the virtual world.
+Thanks to technological developments, the history of video games are increasingly immersing players in the virtual world.
 What will video games look like tomorrow?

 One thing is certain: history will continue to evolve in the same direction.
 Already today, players can immerse themselves almost entirely in a game thanks to virtual reality.
 But this technology is still in its infancy.
 Better graphics resolutions, tactile controllers, and lighter devices will characterize the future of the video game industry.